elibroftw/blog.elijahlopez.ca/content/posts/university/bu-449-fixed-income-analysis.md

     - Even more volatile on quarter end dates
 - Transaction activity

+## Massachusetts Bay Transportation Authority Sustainability Bonds

+- nuances of sustainability bonds compared to green bonds and traditional bonds
+- $535M bond issues, $382M sustainability bonds, and $133M municipal tax-exempt bonds
+- CitiBank underwriting the bond
+  - success reselling bonds
+- bid uncertainty

+### Munis

+- Federal, States, Munis ($3.8T)
+- Infrastructure
+- Federally tax-exempt status
+- tax-exempt income (lower yield)
+  - two different yield curves
+- alternative minimum tax
+- liquidity risk, similar to corporate bonds
+- tax benefits
+- Q: is this also applicable to Canada

+Types

+- General Obligation Bond
+  - backed by tax revenue collected by the government
+- Revenue Bonds
+  - tolls from toll roads, airports, etc.

+### Green Bonds

+- 2007: First climate awareness bond
+- 2008: world bank
+- 2013: private sector started
+- Investment Banks came together to form green bond principles
+- US: Agency's are issuing the most
+  - Larger budgets and ability to issue more
+- EU: Financial Institutions
+  - Securitized?
+- Greenium
+  - Cost/Yield will be lower
+  - Look at similar bonds for what the greenium spread is

+### International Capital Markets ASsociation

+- Sets standards, advocacy

+### Green Bond Principles

+- use of proceeds
+  - clearly defined and quantifiable
+  - most for water-pollution from municipal market
+- project evaluation & selection for use of proceeds
+  - is nuclear considered part of green bonds?
+- management of proceeds
+- reporting
+  - the higher the size, the higher the quality of reporting
+  - frequency is annually

+Q: if we were to compare a green bond and a traditional bond from the same company, what might the differences be in terms of yield?

+### Green Bond Types

+- standard
+  - finance green project and secured by issuer
+- green revenue
+  - secured by pledged cash flows from related or unrelated projects
+- green project
+  - secured by cash flows and assets ot the projects
+  - for example large wind farms
+- green securitized
+  - secured by pool of assets

+Q: what are the risks associated with these types of bonds

+### Sustainability Bonds

+- Social Bond Principles (SBP)
+  - Positive social outcomes
+  - Basic infra, access to services, **affordable housing**, employment
+- Sometimes, bonds are SBP and GBP so they called them sustainability bonds
+- Briti companies

+### MTBA Auction

+- Dutch auction, submitted at the yield
+  - highest yield at which the entire issue can be sold
+- how to optimally determine the maturity of each of the bonds?
+Why not just put all bonds at the highest maturity?
+- case study: 2027 (10 year)

+## Durations

+### Duration Mismatch of FIs

+- Depository institutions fund long-term assets
+- As a result, their liabilities are more frequently funded compared to their assets

+### NCNB

+- Bought long-maturity bonds by speculating on interest rate cuts
+- When interest rates rose, NCNB got wiped out

+### Saving and Loan Crisis

+- short maturity deposits, long-term investments
+- yield curve inverted and S&L took significant losses

+### Spread Trades

+- The trader is expecting the yield curve to get steeper
+- Fed is trying to lower short-term borrowing cost
+- Economy looking up
+- `PVBP = n_2yr * PVBP_2yr + n_10yr * PVBP_10yr = 0`

+### Price Value of a Basis Point

+- Tangent equal to change in price over change in yield
+- average of PV minus + PV plus

+### Duration

+TODO

+### Convexity

+TODO

 ## SVB Case

 March 24, 2015, Greg Becker testified to U.S. Senate Committee on Banking, Housing and Urban Affairs.